 8. Eat Fiber

-If ever there was a time to increase your fibre-rich foods, like full grains, fruits and vegetables, now is it.
+If ever there was a time to increase your fiber-rich foods, like full grains, fruits, and vegetables, now is it.
 This is crucial to keeping your bowel movements soft and easy.
-Staying well hydrated all helps a lot in this area.
+Instead of cold or crunchy veggies, opt for soft, warm cooked foods.
+These foods are much easier for your body to digest during the postpartum period.
+Warm soups and stews will help prevent the constipation that is so common after babies are born.
+Finally staying well-hydrated also helps a lot in this area.
 As much as possible avoid staining as that could put pressure on the wound.

 I know I said take it easy, but kegels are the one exercise that you are ok to do right from the start.
 The advantage of a kegel is that you immediately increase the blood flow to the pelvic floor.
 This is really important, as the increased blood flow will bring nutrients and oxygen for healing.